guidodizi/shrike/docs/pipeline/reuse-aml-pipeline.md

       use_local: "VocabGenerator"
     ```

+    > Note: this is example for illustrative purposesonly; the accelerator repo and the demo eyes-off graph do not really have a `VocabGenerator` component.

-2. When running the experiment, watch-out in the logs for a line that will indicate this module has loaded from local code:
+2. When running the experiment, watch-out in the logs for a line that will indicate this component has loaded from local code:

     ```
     Building subgraph [Encoding as EncodingHdiPipeline]...
     --- Building module from local code at spark_vocab_generator/module_spec.yaml
     ```

-# 4. Experiment with different versions of (registered) modules
+# 4. Experiment with different versions of (registered) components

-The way the helper code decides which version to use for a given module M is (in order):
+The way the helper code decides which version to use for a given component M is (in order):

-- if `module_loader.force_all_module_version` is set, use it as version for module M (and all others)
+- if `module_loader.force_all_module_version` is set, use it as version for component M (and all others)
-- if a version is set under module M in `modules.manifest`, use it
+- if a version is set under component M in `modules.manifest`, use it
-- if a version is hardcoded in `required_modules()` for module M, use it
+- if a version is hardcoded in `required_modules()` for component M, use it
-- if `module_loader.force_default_module_version` is set, use it as version for module M (and all others non specified versions)
+- if `module_loader.force_default_module_version` is set, use it as version for component M (and all others non specified versions)
-- else, use default version registered in AML (usually, the latest).
+- else, use default version registered in Azure ML (usually, the latest).

-Version management for your experiment modules can have multiple use cases.
+Version management for your experiment components can have multiple use cases.

 ## Use a specific version for all unspecified (`force_default_module_version`)

-If all your modules versions are synchronized in the registration build, you can use this to use a single version number accross all the graph for all modules that have unspecified versions (`version:null`).
+If all your components versions are synchronized in the registration build, you can use this to use a single version number accross all the graph for all components that have unspecified versions (`version:null`).
 If you want to pin down a specific version number outside of this, you can add a specific version in your module manifest, or in the `required_modules()` method.

-## Use a specific version for all modules
+## Use a specific version for all components

-If all your modules versions are synchronized in the registration build, you can use this to use a single version number accross all the graph for all modules.
-This will give you an exact replication of the modules at a particular point in time.
+If all your components versions are synchronized in the registration build, you can use this to use a single version number accross all the graph for all components.
+This will give you an exact replication of the components at a particular point in time.
 This will override all other version settings.

-## Use specific versions for some modules
+## Use specific versions for some components

-If you want to pin down a specific version number for some particular modules, specify this version in the module manifest:
+If you want to pin down a specific version number for some particular components, specify this version in the module manifest:

 ```yaml
 # @package _group_